Family & Personal Finances

 “Over 2,000 Tips and Tricks to Save You Time and Money Every Day”

-Complete Guide to Faith-Based Family Finances by Ron Blue and Jeremy White
+Complete Guide to Faith-Based Family Finances by Ron Blue and Jeremy White (not currently available through Focus on the Family)

 Find offers wise counsel on money management, charitable giving, investments, debt management, and retirement.